Welcome to the ancient island of Malta, a portal to the past.

 Today is all about exploring the remote island of Gozo.
 Breakfast on board your yacht in the Marina of Mgarr.
 Head inland to the beautiful countryside with its many churches, megalithic monuments and historic forts, evidence of 6000 years of civilization.

-Discover every corner of this serene place and find yourself in a cozy restaurant serving local specialties to enjoy your lunch.
+Discover every corner of this serene place and find yourself in a cozy restaurant serving local specialties where you can enjoy your lunch.
 Take your time before you head back to the yacht in the late afternoon for a bit of sunbathing and a relaxation time on deck while your crew supplies you with refreshing drinks and hors d’oeuvres.

-The evening hours will be entertaining and well spent on board among your friends and family, reliving the impressions of the day.
+The evening hours will be entertaining and well spent on board among your friends and family, recounting the highlights of the day.

 Day 6 – Sail around Gozo to Mellieha